Sauerkraut Pots

 A few tips

-Salt is required to make sauerkraut or pickles (between 1 and 2.5%) of the weight of the vegetables).
-Do not use iodized salt, as Iodine prevents good fermentation.
+Salt is required to make sauerkraut or pickles (about one to two per cent of the weight of the vegetables).
+Do not use iodized salt, as iodine prevents good fermentation.
 Pure salt is on sale in supermarkets.
 It can be coarse, as it will dissolve.

 Cleanliness is of utmost importance.